Shivek-Sharma/hide-and-seek-with-rat/README.md

 # Hide and Seek with Rat
-It's a Hide and Seek Game with a rat.
+It's a Hide and Seek Game with a Rat.
 You will enjoy playing this game.
 I also programmed this game when I was learning C language.

 # Rules of the Game: